-I’ve always believed that play is more than just entertainment for kids; it’s a critical part of their growth and development.
-It’s fascinating how something as simple as playing can have a profound impact on a child’s cognitive, social, emotional, and physical development.
+I’ve always held the belief that play is not just a form of entertainment for children; it is an essential aspect of their growth and development.
+It is incredible how something as basic as play can greatly influence a child’s cognitive, social, emotional, and physical development.

 As a preschool teacher, I have witnessed firsthand the transformative power of play in my students.
 In this article, we will explore the importance of play in preschool and how it fosters growth and development in children.